p4535992/foundryvtt-token-elevator/README.md

 See [CHANGELOG](./CHANGELOG.md) file for details.

 ## Future plans
-- Localization.
 - Mouse-wheel changes via token mouse-over instead of having to use the token HUD.
-- Code optimizations once I gained more experience in Javascript and the various APIs (this is my first foray into all of this).

 ## Credits
 Most of this module's code was made possible by the generous contributions of the Foundry VTT Discord channel #module-development.